romland/itemLens/README.md

 (LLMs, object classification, OCR, etc).

 ### How to use
-To add a product, grab your phone and take a picture of the product and scan the QR-code on the container to place it in.
+To add a product, grab your phone and take a picture of the product.
+Then scan the QR-code on the container to place it in.
 (Note: this is the goal.
-Need better reverse image search next.)
+Getting there.)

 That's it.